Gordian split links in the Gehring ropelength problem: Homotopically Gordian pairs exist in every link homotopy class with 2 components

 \begin{defin} Let $(C_1,\{a_i\},\{A_j\},\{\alpha_l\}), (C_2, \{b_i\},\{B_j\},\{\beta_l\})$ be a conjoined circle decomposition.
 We say that the conjoined circle decomposition is \textit{suitable}, if \begin{itemize}

-\item Every circle $K_j$ of one of the curves is linked to exactly two circles $K_{j_1},K_{j_2}$ of the other curve, \item for every $A$-index $l$: $\#\{j \text{ } A\text{-index } \mid l \text{ along } C_1^j\}<2\#(h^A)^{-1}(l)$, \item for every $B$-index $l$: $\#\{j \text{ } B\text{-index } \mid l \text{ along } C_2^j\}<2\#(h^B)^{-1}(l)$ \item for every $\alpha_l$, there are two distinguishable $i_1,i_2\in \alpha_l$, \item for every $\beta_l$, there are two distinguishable $i_1,i_2\in \beta_l$. \end{itemize} \end{defin} The first condition is not strictly necessary for our arguments, but it will make the book-keeping a lot easier.
-Note that we really do mean that every circle belonging to one curve is linked to two distinct circles of the other curve, not to two circles with distinct indices.
+\item Every circle $K_j$ of one of the curves is linked with exactly two circles $K_{j_1},K_{j_2}$ of the other curve, \item for every $A$-index $l$: $\#\{j \text{ } A\text{-index } \mid \alpha_l \text{ along } C_1^j\}<2\#(h^A)^{-1}(l)$, \item for every $B$-index $l$: $\#\{j \text{ } B\text{-index } \mid \beta_l \text{ along } C_2^j\}<2\#(h^B)^{-1}(l)$, \item for every $\alpha_l$, there are two distinguishable $i_1,i_2\in \alpha_l$, \item for every $\beta_l$, there are two distinguishable $i_1,i_2\in \beta_l$. \end{itemize} \end{defin} The first condition is not strictly necessary for our arguments, but it will make the book-keeping a lot easier.
+Note that we really do mean that every circle belonging to one curve is linked with two distinct circles of the other curve, not with two circles with distinct indices.
 This is important as we can have $K_{j_1} = K_{j_2}$ even if $j_1\neq j_2$.
-The next two suitability conditions can be rephrased as "The number of circles broken up by any point cluster is less than two times the number of circles around that point cluster".
+The first condition also implies that two distinct geometric circles of one component have different linking partners.
+Indeed, a unit circle linked with two distinct unit circles of the other component must pass through their centers and meet their spanning disks perpendicularly, and there is at most one unit circle with this property.
+The next two suitability conditions can be rephrased as ``The number of circles broken up by any point cluster is less than two times the number of circles whose center is that point cluster''.
 This is the main condition needed to make our inequalities work out.
 The last two conditions are so that we can use \lemref{lemma: breaking point clustering is nice}.
 We can now state the main theorem of this chapter.

+We equip the set of $2$-component links with the topology induced by the supremum norm on maps from $S^1\sqcup S^1$ to $\R^3$.

-\begin{thm} Let $S$ be the set of $2$-component links in some link homotopy class, that all have conjoined circle decompositions with the same given index sets $\{A_j\}$, $\{\alpha_l\}$, $\{B_j\}$, $\{\beta_l\}$, the same index functions $h^A,h^B$ and the same linking scheme.
+\begin{thm} Let $S$ be the set of $2$-component links in some link homotopy class, that all have suitable conjoined circle decompositions with the same given index sets $\{A_j\}$, $\{\alpha_l\}$, $\{B_j\}$, $\{\beta_l\}$, the same index functions $h^A,h^B$ and the same linking scheme.
 Then $S$ is a closed, strictly locally minimizing set. \end{thm}

-The main tool in proving \theoref{theorem: main theorem of chapter 4} will be finding a lower bound for the length of "almost closed" curves avoiding some set of points.
-In the following lemmas, $U_r(\cdot)$ will refer to the open $r$-neighborhood of a set or point and $B_r(\cdot)$ will refer to the closed $r$-neighborhood of a set or point.
+The main tool in proving \theoref{theorem: main theorem of chapter 4} will be finding a lower bound for the length of \textit{almost closed} curves avoiding some set of points.
+In the following lemmas, $U_r(\cdot)$ will refer to the open $r$-neighborhood of a set or point.